Connect with us

 on

-This abstract article “Guerrilla Permaculture” is a theory and experimentation that seeds the enhancement of our ecology, a boundless human-to-nature nurturing program that would benefit all life immensely.’
+This abstract article “Guerrilla Permaculture” is planning to experiment with enhancing our ecology, a boundless human-to-nature nurturing program that would benefit all life immensely.’

 Contributors: 7